mlnotebook/RCA/README.md

 ## Demo

+You will need to clone this repository and also download two folders into its root:

-In this repository there are 5 reference images and manual segmentations in the `references` subfolder.
-There is a single `segmentation.nii.gz` of an `image.nii.gz` and its manual `GT.nii.gz` in the `test_subjects` subfolder.
-We have classes 0 (background), 1 (LV cavity), 2 (LV myocardium) and 4 (RV cavity) in our segmentations.
+* `reference_images`: a set of 5 reference images and manual segmentations [available here](https://doc.ic.ac.uk/~rdr16/RCA/reference_images, 'reference_images')
+* `test_subjects`: a single folder containing the automated segmentation `segmentation.nii.gz` of an image `image.nii.gz` and its manual `GT.nii.gz` [available here](https://doc.ic.ac.uk/~rdr16/RCA/test_images, 'test_images')

+We have classes 0 (background), 1 (LV cavity), 2 (LV myocardium) and 4 (RV cavity) in our segmentations, so the `config.cfg` is the same as the one in this repository.
 Assuming all requirements are met (i.e. SimpleElastix has been compiled) we can run the command:

 ```
 python ./RCA.py --subject ./test_subjects/subject1 --refs ./reference_images --config config.cfg --GT GT.nii.gz --seg segmentation.nii.gz --output ./done